ros-controls/roadmap/design_drafts/fallback_controllers.md

 ## Implementation proposal

-Currently, we have a way to handle hardware errors in both `read` and `write` methods by deactivating the controller, but not when the controller returns error.
-The proposal focuses on the handling of the controller return status properly along with activating new set of controllers, known as fallback controllers.
+Currently, we have a way to handle hardware errors in both `read` and `write` methods by deactivating the controller, but not when the controller returns an **error** type.
+The proposal focuses on the handling the controller return type properly along with activating a new set of controllers, known as fallback controllers.

 ### ControllerInfo with fallback controllers list